 While both parts (stats generation and daily digest) will be made into ETL processes here, stats generation in the real world would be collected from receiving API calls or constructing news site crawler.
 I prefer talking about the daily digest process, unless there is something in the stats generator that is of interest.

-The repo is located here for reference.
+View the repo for reference.

 So, let’s get to it!
-To begin, I followed the installation directions found here.
+To begin, I followed the installation directions.
 There is further configuration needed, but that will come later on.
 Next, I created the context, schema, and migrations for the heroes, stats, and rankings.
 Again, I won’t go into detail here since the purpose of the app isn’t important, but if you want to know specifics, please reference the repo.
 Now, the groundwork is set so we can get into examples of the workers.

 Defining Worker

 Oban.Worker is a behavior module that provides a __using__ macro for defining the worker.
 I created two workers: StatisticsGenerator and DailyRankingProcessor.
-Both use the defaults, which as mentioned here, can be set by using use Oban.Worker with no options, but it can be useful to explicitly set them for the sake of documentation.
+Both use the defaults, which can be set by using use Oban.Worker with no options, but it can be useful to explicitly set them for the sake of documentation.

 use Oban.Worker,